Gabies/MyLoop/README.md

 **Required Must-have Stories**

 * User can sign up for a new account
-* User can login
+* User can log in
-* User can logout
+* User can log out
 * User can search for a trail
 * User can view detailed information about a trail
 * User can get a path on the trail which has the same start and destination (Cyclic path)